-Skyrail Cairns operating hours and opening days vary between seasons.
-The first trips depart at 8:45am from Smithfield and 9:45 from Kuranda.
+Skyrail operating hours and opening days vary between seasons.
+However, first trips always depart at 8:30 am from Smithfield and 9:45 am from Kuranda.

-The last one way departure from Smithfield terminal is at 1:30pm and 3:15pm from Kuranda Terminal.and finish at 4:45pm.
-I recommend booking the earliest trip to make the most out of your day-trip when exploring Kuranda.
+The last one-way departure from Smithfield terminal is at 1:00 pm and 3:30 pm from Kuranda Terminal and finishes at 5:00 pm.
+I recommend booking the earliest trip to make the most out of your day trip when exploring Kuranda.

-It’s best to plan ahead and check opening days for your trip on the booking page.
-I’d also suggest booking in advance to secure a trip as the Skyrail Rainforest Cableway is one of the most popular activities in Cairns.
+It's best to plan ahead and check the opening days for your trip on the booking page.
+I'd also suggest booking in advance to secure a trip as the Skyrail Rainforest Cableway is one of the most popular tours in Cairns.

 The Skyrail Diamond View Upgrade